+To put that into context, 7 megawatts is enough energy to power 15,000 homes.
+In contrast, Nebulae delivers 1.27 petaFLOPs, yet it does this within a power budget of just 2.55 megawatts.
+That makes it twice as power-efficient as Jaguar.
+This difference in computational throughput and power is owed to the massively parallel architecture of GPUs, where hundreds of cores work together within a single processor, delivering unprecedented compute density for next generation supercomputers.
+Another very notable entry into this year's Top500 was the Chinese Academy of Sciences (CAS).
+The "Mole 8.5" supercomputer at CAS uses 2200 Tesla 20-series GPUs to deliver 207 teraFLOPS, which puts it at number 19 in the Top500.
 CAS is one of the world's most dynamic research and educational facilities.
 Prof. Wei Ge, Professor of Chemical Engineering at the Institute of Process Engineering at CAS, introduced GPU computing to the Beijing facility in 2007 to help them with discrete particle and molecular dynamics simulations.
-Since then, parallel computing has enabled the advancement of research in dozens of other areas, including: real time simulations of industrial facilities, the design and optimization of multi-phase and turbulent industrial reactors using computational fluid dynamics, the optimization of secondary and tertiary oil recovery using multiscale simulation of porous materials, the simulation of nano- and microflow in chemical and bio-chemical processes, and much more.
+Since then, parallel computing has enabled the advancement of research in dozens of other areas, including: real-time simulations of industrial facilities, the design and optimization of multiphase and turbulent industrial reactors using computational fluid dynamics, the optimization of secondary and tertiary oil recovery using multi-scale simulation of porous materials, the simulation of nano- and micro-flow in chemical and bio-chemical processes, and much more.

-These computational problems represent a tiny fraction of the entire landscape of computational challenges that we face today and these problems are not getting any smaller.
+TSUBAME 1.2, by Tokyo Institute of Technology, was the first Tesla GPU based hybrid cluster to appear on the Top500 list.
+These computational problems represent a tiny fraction of the entire landscape of computational challenges that we face today, and these problems are not getting any smaller.
 The sheer quantity of data that many scientists, engineers and researchers must analyze is increasing exponentially and supercomputing centers are oversubscribed as demand is outpacing the supply of computational resources.
 If we are to maintain our rate of innovation and discovery, we must take computational performance to a level where it is 1000 times faster than what it is today.
-The GPU is a disruptive force in supercomputing and represents the only viable strategy to successfully build exascale systems that are affordable and not prohibitive to build and operate.

-"Nebulae", powered by 4640 Tesla 20-series GPUs, is one of the fastest supercomputers in the world.
+The GPU is a transformative force in supercomputing and represents the only viable strategy to successfully build exascale systems that are affordable to build and efficient to operate.
+"Five years from now, the bulk of serious HPC is going to be done with some kind of accelerated heterogeneous architecture." said Steve Scott, CTO of Cray Inc. "Nebulae", powered by 4640 Tesla 20-series GPUs, is one of the fastest supercomputers in the world.